UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 --------

-Below are examples showing two punctuation variations present in this element's values.
+Below are examples showing the punctuation variations present in this element's values.

 `Example record with ";" as separators - arrow:305 <https://digital.lib.utk.edu/collections/islandora/object/arrow%3A305/datastream/MODS/view>`_.